 Typical class size for lectures is 18-48 students.
 Only our three core courses (genetics, cell and molecular biology, and ecology) may be larger with 72 students.
 All lab sections and recitation sections have at most 24 students, although upper-division classes may be smaller.
 Faculty teach all lectures and labs; there are no teaching assistants.
 Because of this, our faculty get to know all of the students in their classes on an individual basis.

-Most faculty members have 3-5 independent study students who work with them in their research labs.
+Most faculty members have 3-5 independent study students (or more) who work with them in their research labs.
 A large proportion of our students complete independent research projects, working side-by-side with faculty members, helping them conduct their own research.
 Other opportunites for students to become actively involved in research are also available either during the academic year or over the summer on campus, at other institutions, or at local corporations.

 Collaborative learning is emphasized in the classroom and in the hallways.
 Students freely and regularly interact with each other and with faculty members.
-The recently-constructed Biology Building has multiple areas designed to facilitate these interactions.
+The Biology Building has multiple areas designed to facilitate these interactions.
 Faculty members open their doors to students for help with classroom assignments, academic advisement, or advice about graduate school or professional school.
 Students in the Department meet regularly at meetings of the various student organizations, departmental seminars and workshops, or through special programs.

 Qualified students gain accelerated admission to professional programs through articulations programs for medical school, podiatry school, and optometry school.
 Interdisciplinary concentrations in Forensic Science, Environmental Science, Cognitive Science, Biomedical Engineering, and Biophysics provide additional breadth not offered through courses offered in the Biology Department or through independent research experiences.